-Appold et al (2007) argue that women offer valuable human resources that can be captured by national economies to achieve macro-economic growth.
-Yet, despite the advantages to be gained from employing women at their capacities, women continue to be underutilised.
+Women offer valuable human resources that can be captured by national economies to achieve macro-economic growth.
+Yet, despite the advantages to be gained from employing women, they continue to be underutilised.
 Women are more likely than men to be employed in the informal economy and to work without pay, both in the home or in family businesses.
-This underutilisation of women in the labour force results in a waste of valuable resources as women could make a large contribution to productivity and the economic prospects of a society.
+This results in a waste of valuable resources as women could make a large contribution to productivity and the economic prospects of a society.
 Among the barriers which affect women's participation to developmental opportunities are access to education; unfavourable economic structures including limited access to credit facilities and financial skills training, traditions and the disregard of women's unpaid care work.